Lalit Shastri: Authorship

 Investigative reports on the status of Tigers titled "Vanishing Stripes" and "vanishing Stripes-II" for Crusade for Revival of Environment and Wildlife (CREW).

 Shastri has written research based articles for the Annual Environment Survey published by The Hindu and Frontline.

 Documentary credits

+“The Tiger – Indicator of Healthy Forest Ecosystem”, a Lalit Shastri film, produced by Madhya Pradesh State Biodiversity Board, has been acclaimed by experts and has been praised for building awareness about wildlife protection and conservation of biodiversity and ecosystems.

-Figured as an expert on Environment in the Belgian documentary India for Beginners-2009.
+Shastri figured as an expert on Environment in the Belgian documentary India for Beginners-2009.